eduhardocesar/eduhardocesar/README.md

-### Olá pessoal!
-Sou Eduardo César 👋
+### Hello everyone!
+I'm Eduardo César 👋
-- 🔭 Atualmente tabalho como Consultor (Lighthouse | Deploy Solutions | Data Analytics) na KPMG Brasil.
+- I currently work as a Consultant (Lighthouse | Deploy Solutions | Data Analytics) at KPMG Brasil.
-- 🌱 Bacharel em Engenharia de Controle e Automação.
+- I have a Bachelor's Degree in Control and Automation Engineering.

-### Estatisticas (GitHub Stats)
+### GitHub Stats

 <div>
   <a href="https://github.com/eduhardocesar">